 X out.
 What people will do when your website sucks.
 Luckily for you, I specialize in websites that don’t.
 (Click here to inquire about collaborating on your next copy project!)

 Your inbox.
 The place we can (virtually) hang out every Tuesday, if you subscribe to my weekly newsletter.
-If you like marketing tips and book recs, you'll love the Tuesday TOC.
+If you like marketing tips and lore drops, you'll love the Tuesday Table of Contents.

 z